0xPolygonID/tutorials/mkdocs/docs/issuer/issuer-overview.md

 Using Polygon ID an Issuer can issue Credentials to their users (or friends!).

-## Quick Start

-You can quickly try out how the Credential Issuance experience looks like by following the steps below:
+Alternatively, you can quickly try out how the Credential Issuance experience using the [Demo Issuer](./demo-issuer.md).

-- Download the Polygon ID Wallet App and create an Identity.ß
-> - For Android: <a href="https://play.google.com/store/apps/details?id=com.polygonid.wallet" target="_blank">Polygon ID on Google Play</a>
-> - For iOS: <a href="https://apps.apple.com/us/app/polygon-id/id1629870183" target="_blank">Polygon ID on the App Store</a>
-- Fetch a credential from the [Demo Issuer](https://issuer-demo.polygonid.me/)